mbmabadie/mbmabadie/README.md

-- 👋 Hi, I’m @mbmabadie
+- 👋 Hi, I’m @Mohammad Badia Alfathi
-- 👀 I’m interested in ...
+- 👀 I’m interested in artificial intelligence, machine learning, and deep learning using python.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Artificial intelligence, and Machine learning.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+      mbmabadie@gmail.com
+      <a href=https://www.linkedin.com/in/mbmabadie> LinkedIn</a>
+      <a href=https://mbmabadie.github.io/resume> Portfolio</a>

 <!---
 mbmabadie/mbmabadie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.